EMC-Viroscience/updated_illumina_workflow/README.md

 # Illumina Workflow for Metagenomic Data Processing

 This repository contains a Snakemake workflow for processing Illumina sequencing data, optimized and validated for metagenomics.
-The end-to-end workflow, `up_illumina_wf_snakefile.smk`, includes steps to process raw reads into taxonomic annotation: quality control, human read filtering, de novo assembly, annotation, and result summarization.
+The end-to-end workflow, `up_illumina_wf.snakefile`, includes steps to process raw reads into taxonomic annotation: quality control, human read filtering, de novo assembly, annotation, and result summarization.
 The Snakefile is designed to be resource-aware, modular, and easy to configure, with outputs dynamically organized based on the current date.

 ## Workflow breakdown: from raw reads to annotation